Histidine

-Histidine (symbol His or H) is an essential amino acid that is used in the biosynthesis of proteins.
+Histidine or histidin (symbol His or H) is an essential amino acid that is used in the biosynthesis of proteins.
 It contains an α-amino group (which is in the protonated –NH_{3}^{+} form under biological conditions), a carboxylic acid group (which is in the deprotonated –COO^{−} form under biological conditions), and an imidazole side chain (which is partially protonated), classifying it as a positively charged amino acid at physiological pH.
 Initially thought essential only for infants, it has now been shown in longer-term studies to be essential for adults also.
 It is encoded by the codons CAU and CAC.

 Histidine was first isolated by Albrecht Kossel and Sven Gustaf Hedin in 1896.
 The name stems from its discovery in tissue, from ἱστός histós "tissue".
 It is also a precursor to histamine, a vital inflammatory agent in immune responses.
 The acyl radical is histidyl.

 Properties of the imidazole side chain

 At neutral or physiological pH, the imidazole side chain is neutral.
 The imidazole side chain in histidine has a pK_{a} of approximately 6.0.
 Thus, below a pH of 6, the imidazole ring is mostly protonated and carries a positive +1 charge (as described by the Henderson–Hasselbalch equation).
 The resulting imidazolium ring bears two NH bonds and has a positive charge.
-The positive charge is equally distributed between both nitrogens and can be represented with two equally important resonance structures.
+The positive charge is equally distributed between both nitrogen atoms and can be represented with two equally important resonance structures.
 Sometimes, the symbol Hip is used for this protonated form instead of the usual His.
 Above pH 6, one of the two protons is lost.
-The remaining proton of the imidazole ring can reside on either nitrogen, giving rise to what are known as the N3-H or N1-H tautomers.
-In the N1-H tautomer, the NH is nearer the backbone.
+The remaining proton of the imidazole ring can reside on either nitrogen atom, giving rise to what are known as the N3-H or N1-H tautomers.
+In the N1-H tautomer, the NH group is nearer the backbone.
 These neutral tautomers, also referred to as N_{ε} (or N_{τ}, tau meaning tele — far) and N_{δ} (or N_{π}, pi meaning pros — near), are sometimes referred to with symbols Hie and Hid, respectively.
 The imidazole/imidazolium ring of histidine is aromatic at all pH values.
 Under certain conditions, all three ion-forming groups of histidine can be charged forming the histidinium cation.